DaveHo19/MaiWallat_2022/README.md

   * flutter_launcher_icons

 ## About The Application
 The MaiWallat application is developed using dart/flutter in Visual Studio Code.
-In the applications, it consists of FutureBuilders, Columns, Rows, Containers, Expanded etc.
+The applications is used to record expenses, saving and events and allows user to track these components.

 ## Development Procedure
 The procedure of develop the application is based on the step below: